We’ve all heard it: “It’s just a habit.”

 You’re up against chemistry, emotions, and a loop your body has learned to depend on.

-That’s how lasting change begins.
+That’s where lasting change begins.

 — Brent